Mexico’s ex-public security chief sentenced to 38-plus years in US for taking cartel bribes

 In Mexico, newly inaugurated President Claudia Sheinbaum briefly commented on the case Tuesday, saying: “The big issue here is how someone who was awarded by United States agencies, who ex-President Calderón said wonderful things about his security secretary, today is prisoner in the United States because it’s shown that he was tied to drug trafficking.”

-Associated Press writer Fabiola Sánchez in Mexico City contributed to this report.
+Associated Press writers Fabiola Sánchez and María Verza in Mexico City contributed to this report.

 Credit: AP